TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    :ref:`stdwrap`

 :aspect:`Description:`
-   stdWrap of the label (by default the label is the filename) after having been wrapped with A-tag!
+   stdWrap of the label after having been wrapped with A-tag.

+:aspect:`Default:`
+   The label is the filename.

 .. _filelink-icon: